 By: H. B. Gardner

-You already know Rosemary and Guy Woodhouse, Minnie and Roman Castevet, and perhaps you even remember Dr. Sapirstein from Rosemary’s Baby.
 We admit, it takes a special kind of obsessive fan to bother with secondary characters in a film or book, even one as important as ‘Rosemary’s Baby.’
-Most of these characters are mentioned in passing by name only in the novel; but they are practically complete strangers to us in the film.
+Most of these characters are mentioned in passing – by name only – in the novel; but they are practically complete strangers to us in the film!
 Very few of these actors are even mentioned in the film’s credits!
 Some are rather well-known character actors, others are more obscure.
-It took a studied re-reading of the novel, a close viewing of a few choice scenes of the film, and some obsessive horror geek research on the internet, but we seem to have identified all the witches in Minnie and Roman Castevet’s coven.
-It is our own interest in the book and film that compels us to look for The Devil in the Details!
+It took a studied re-reading of the novel, a close viewing of a few choice scenes of the film, and some obsessive horror geek research on the internet, but we have managed to identify all of the witches in Minnie and Roman Castevet’s coven.
+It is our own fascination with the book and film that compels us to look for The Devil in the Details!

-There is a kind of surreal banality to these characters.
-They seem just like anybody else you could meet on any given day.
-We feel like we met some of these people in our parent’s church, or a few of these women were in our mother’s Bible study group.
-It may be this sense of unfamiliar familiarity with them that so disturbs and intrigues us.
+There is a kind of surreal banality to these characters; they seem just like anybody else you could meet on any given day.
+We feel like we met some of these people in our neighborhood where we grew up, at a family gathering, or at our parent’s church.
+Maybe a few of these women were in our mother’s Bible study group!
+It could be this sense of unfamiliar familiarity with them that so disturbs and intrigues us.

-It was a stroke of Polanski’s genius to cast the coven members based primarily on their looks above any other considerations.
-Most of these character actors and actresses spent years on stage and / or are background faces in film and television.
+It was a stroke of director Roman Polanski’s genius to cast the coven members based primarily on their looks above any other considerations.
+The director is said to have sketched out the old Hollywood types he wanted for these roles in order for casting to do their job.
+Most of these character actors and actresses spent years on stage and / or are ubiquitous background faces in film and television.
 In this way, they somehow seem hauntingly familiar…

-Elisha Cook Jr. is well known as a Hollywood character actor, appearing in many films and on TV.
+Elisha Cook Jr. is well known as a Hollywood character actor, appearing in many films and on TV, most famously for his role in The Maltese Falcon.
 He appeared in a number of horror genre films like Voodoo Island 1957 with Boris Karloff, House on Haunted Hill 1959 with Vincent Price, Blacula 1972, Messiah of Evil 1979, and ‘Salem’s Lot 1979.
 He has, as do some other actors listed here, a Wikipedia page.

 The ubiquitous Mr Cook…

 Who or What could she no longer associate herself with?
-She probably wasn’t the first (and we know she’s not the last) person in the story to mysteriously fall into a coma.
+She probably wasn’t the first (and we know she’s not the last) person in the story to mysteriously fall into a coma and die.

 Here is a link to a great article By Michael Koresky about Patsy Kelly’s performance as Laura-Louise, “The Witch Upstairs”: Patsy Kelly in Rosemary’s Baby